parallelvirtualcluster/pvc-bootstrap/README.md

 ## Bootstrap Process

 This diagram outlines the various states the nodes and clusters will be in throughout the setup process along with the individual steps for reference.
+Which node starts characterizing first can be random, but is shown as `node1` for clarity.
+For non-Redflish installs, the first several steps must be completed manually as referenced above.

 ![PVC Bootstrap Process](/docs/images/pvcbootstrapd-process.png)